-Ridiculously rich, fudgey, and packed with incredible ingredients, these Keto Brownies are a low carb brownie game-changer.
+Ridiculously rich, fudgy, and packed with incredible ingredients, these Keto Brownies are a low carb brownie game-changer.

-You’re going to appreciate this keto brownie recipe once you see how simple they are to make.
+You’re going to appreciate this keto brownie recipe so much once you see how simple brownies from scratch are to make.
 This almond flour brownie recipe is so easy, you'll be able to make Keto Brownies anytime a chocolate craving hits!

 If you like these low carb brownies you might also like my Keto Low Carb Chocolate Chip Cookies.

 This recipe was adapted from Gluten-Free Palate's Grain-Free Hazelnut Brownies.
-For more low carb keto desserts check out my Low Carb Desserts.
+Looking for more low carb keto desserts?
+Check out my growing list of Low Carb Desserts.

-This Keto Brownie recipe only uses one bowl, and is ready to throw in the oven in less than 5 minutes.
+This Keto Brownie recipe only uses one bowl, 7 simple ingredients, and is ready to throw in the oven in less than 5 minutes.

 The center of each brownie is super fudgy while the tops are slightly crispy and have a nice little surface crinkle to them.
 If you eat them warm, you'll get the gooey melted chocolate chips too!
 These are perfect Keto Brownies.
 I am insanely pleased with the way these came out, and I know you will be too.

 I used dark chocolate chunks in this keto brownie recipe but you can use sugar-free chocolate chips.
 This recipe doesn't use cocoa powder, so melted chocolate gives us tons of flavor.
 You can choose if you want to add extra chocolate chips to the batter or not.
 I like the extra added chocolate.

-I'm one of those weirdo's who will eat melted chocolate with a spoon.
+I'm one of those weirdos who will eat melted chocolate with a spoon.
 If you aren't, that's ok.
 Brownies are still delicious with or without chocolate chips.
 For a bit of a sweet and salty mix consider sprinkling some sea salt flakes on top of these low carb brownies.

-Any sugar free chocolate sweetened with Stevia and/or Erythritol (both sweeteners are a zero carb sugar sweetener)
+- Any sugar free chocolate sweetened with Stevia and/or Erythritol (are a zero carb, zero sugar sweeteners)

 Feel free to use your chocolate of choice in this keto brownie recipe.

-Almond flour plays the biggest role in this almond flour brownie recipe and helps keep these keto brownies low carb vs. other gluten-free flours are often used in Keto recipes, I like Almond Flour best for a number of reasons.
+Almond flour plays the biggest role in this almond flour brownie recipe and helps keep these keto brownies low carb While other gluten-free flours are often used in Keto recipes, I like Almond Flour best for a number of reasons.

 Almond flour is higher in carbs than some other grain-free flour alternatives but it’s also higher in fat and protein making it a better option than most.
 The carbs in this healthy low carb brownie come from the almond flour.